Case Study

 What this taught me

-This was my first zero-to-one platform initiative with as a solo-designer and acting product manager.
-I got to get get hands-on with all aspects of the initiative:
+This was my first zero-to-one platform initiative as a solo designer and acting product manager.
+I got hands-on with roadmap ownership, executive visibility, and cross-org dependency management.

 • Balance design purity with system leverage